casperklein/supervisor.sh/README.md

 ## Run without the 'yq' dependency

 If you want to remove the `yq` dependency, you can convert the YAML configuration to Bash.
-However, this conversion must be done in an environment where `yq` is available.
+This conversion must be done in an environment where `yq` is available.

 ```bash
 supervisor.sh -c /etc/supervisor.yaml convert